tylerscave/RouteTracker/README.md

 # RouteTracker
 SJSU CMPE 137 - Spring 2017 : A Route Tracking App for ios created with Swift3.
+This app was created with driving enthusiasts in mind.

 ## Front Row Crew
 * Marshall Cargle